danbev/learning-iot/notes/nrf.md

 table and called when svc calls is issued.
 Looking at the above assembly there is first a test using `tst` using the link (lr) register.
-Next we have the `it` instruction, which is like if-then and then and can be `ITT` if then, or `ITE` if else, and the two instruction following this instruction is the block for the if-then.
+Next we have the `it` instruction, which is like if-then and then and can be `ITT` for `if then`, or `ITE` for `if else`, and the two instruction following this instruction is the block for the if-then.
 So depending on the test either MSP (Main Stack Pointer) or PSP (Processor Stack Pointer) will be placed in r0 which is the argument to `nrf_svc_handler_c`.

 ```c
 void nrf_svc_handler_c(uint32_t* p_svc_args) {